roxam/simplecrud/readme.md

 ## A simple CRUD<sup>[1](#CRUD)</sup> app for the MEAN<sup>[2](#MEAN)</sup> stack

+There is some simple unit testing (Jasmine, Karma) and end-to-end testing (Protractor) included.
+The unit tests run on file change, the end-to-end section is the optional step 4.
+[Why were these technologies chosen?](docs/why.md)

 All commands are run on a command line - on a Mac, this is in the Terminal app.

 ###1.
 Prerequisites